dgrtwo/stacksurveyr/README.md

 #> Variables not shown: question <chr>, description <chr>.
 ```

+Each question has one of three types:

+* `single` columns have a single answer on a multiple choice question
+* `multi` columns allowed multiple answers, which are delimited by `; ` in the text
+* `inferred` columns are not themselves survey questions, but are processed versions of other answers

 ### Examples: Basic exploration

 There's a lot of simple questions we can answer using this data, particularly using the dplyr package.
 For example, we can examine the most common occupations among respondents: